 Clean the detergent drawer

 Next take a look at the detergent drawer – detergent and softer residue can build up in here, especially if you use powdered detergent.
-You can remover the drawer by lifting it slightly as you pull it all the way out.
+You can remove the drawer by lifting it slightly as you pull it all the way out.

 Give it a good rinse under the sink, making sure you get rid of any residue, then pop it back in the appliance.
 Once a month should be enough, but certainly do this if you can see a lot of detergent build-up in the detergent drawer.